 How did you choose VISTA over other locum tenens staffing firms?

 [Dr. Rholl] We looked at several options but ultimately chose VISTA because we believed it would be a more personal experience and that seemed to be the case.
-It also offered enough wide range experiences and different types of work.
+It also offered enough wide range of experiences and different types of work.

 [Carol] The people we talked to were so nice!
 We just felt very comfortable.

 What advice would you give a doctor who is considering locum tenens or just starting out?